-• The role, skills and organization of the nurse in the critical care setting.
+- The role, skills and organization of the nurse in the critical care setting. - The signs and symptoms related to clinical deterioration. - The first-aid actions aimed at guaranteeing the stabilization of the vital parameters and the person's survival during clinical emergency situations. - The clinical manifestations of the main diseases treated in the critical care setting. - The strategies and tools used to support vital functions. - The development of the nursing care plan in patients with high complexity of care. - commonly used drug groups in relation to their actions, uses, side effects, and nursing implications. - The process involved in bringing a drug to the market. - The role of the nurse in drug testing and marketing, particularly in the realm of patient advocacy. - How to compare gender, racial and ethnic differences in response to medication administration, action and response. - How to delineate nursing strategies to optimize the administration of a reliable treatment. - The organization of the emergency department. - To define the concept of emergency. - The triage procedure. - Approach to the patient with dyspnea, chest pain, shock, headache, alteration or loss of consciousness or focal neurological disorder. - Therapeutic management of the patient with acute coronary syndrome, stroke, pulmonary embolism, deep vein thrombosis, shock, respiratory failure, acute kidney injury, hypo and hyperglycemia. - The main techniques for peripheral and central venous catheterization.

-- The signs and symptoms related to clinical deterioration. - The first-aid actions aimed at guaranteeing the stabilization of the vital parameters and the person's survival during clinical emergency situations. - The clinical manifestations of the main diseases treated in the critical care setting. - The strategies and tools used to support vital functions. - The development of the nursing care plan in patients with high complexity of care. - commonly used drug groups in relation to their actions, uses, side effects, and nursing implications. - The process involved in bringing a drug to the market. - The role of the nurse in drug testing and marketing, particularly in the realm of patient advocacy. - How to compare gender, racial and ethnic differences in response to medication administration, action and response. - How to delineate nursing strategies to optimize the administration of a reliable treatment. - The organization of the emergency department. - To define the concept of emergency. - The triage procedure. - Approach to the patient with dyspnea, chest pain, shock, headache, alteration or loss of consciousness or focal neurological disorder. - Therapeutic management of the patient with acute coronary syndrome, stroke, pulmonary embolism, deep vein thrombosis, shock, respiratory failure, acute kidney injury, hypo and hyperglycemia. - How to collaborate with the anesthesiologist in the main phases of general and peripheral anesthesia in surgical specialties. - The main techniques for peripheral and central venous catheterization. - The management of a patient in Intensive Care Unit.
+- Know the principles of advanced cardiopulmonary resuscitation. - Be able to recognize the main signs/symptoms underlying life-threatening conditions. - Know the main elements of severe trauma and major incident management. - Know the basic principles of effective communication in health care. - The management of a patient in Intensive Care Unit.
 Monitoring and treatment. - How to manage the surgical patient and some of the pathologies related to the surgical field.
 The course provides the theoretical knowledge useful for the planning of a safe nursing assistance based on scientific evidence through the application of nursing process. - The basic principles of clinical pharmacology, pharmacokinetics and pharmacodynamics and of the main classes of drugs. - The basic notions of clinical pharmacology, the main classes of drugs, and the history of the drug. - The basic knowledge of the history of ancient and western modern pharmacology. - The mechanisms of action, efficacy and adverse reactions of the main classes of drugs, in particular, anti-inflammatories and analgesics, antibiotics, antiparasitics, antifungals, antivirals. - The most appropriate health care pathways in relation to the severity of medical diseases. - The combined nursing and medical management paths in the management of patients suffering from internal pathology. - How to recognize main signs and symptoms, diagnostic flow chart, risk and complication of an emergency surgical patient; to describe surgery principles and techniques.